 Goods for private use

 The VOEC scheme applies to goods intended for private use with a value of up to NOK 3,000.
 Please note that the value limit applies to each item.
 The customer can purchase as many items as desired and have these items shipped in the same shipment, as long as each one has a value of under NOK 3,000 and is intended for private use.
 However, the customer must pay 25% Norwegian value-added tax for all goods, including freight and other costs.
-To determine which goods that fall under the VOEC scheme and are exempt from customs, see the Customs Regulations, Section 5-9-1 on the low value goods threshold.
+To determine which goods that fall under the VOEC scheme and are exempt from customs, see the Customs duty act § 6-1 and Movement of Goods Regulations § 4-1-24 (1)